kadai0308/cleantone/README.md

 ## Performance Report

+Compare with append to a csv file everytime when do set operation:

 <img width="601" alt="image" src="https://github.com/kadai0308/cleantone/assets/24975318/545335b5-c359-4479-9278-4d8bc0925dc4">

 Read will be the same because both are from memory (use map to do index)